The Edna Farnsworth Grave

 The Mystery that is Edna Farnsworth

 Following the civil marriage, George moved in with Edna.
-However, after living with George for about a week, Edna changed her mind and was unwilling to grant George a divorce.
-In order to avoid Edna, George left San Francisco for points north.
-When Edna found out where George was, she followed him first to Seattle and then to Victoria.
+After about a week, however, Edna changed her mind and refused to grant George a divorce.
+To avoid her, George left San Francisco for points north.
+When Edna discovered where he had gone, she followed him first to Seattle and then to Victoria.
 She was never able to convince George to fulfill his marital obligations.
-George returned to America while Edna remained in Victoria.
+George returned to the United States, while Edna remained in Victoria.

-There is agreement across the various newspapers about many of the events that happened on June 23, 1889.
-The story arc which emerged was that Edna reconnected with Della who was the madam of a brothel at #14 Broughton Street.
-On Sunday June 23, 1889, Edna had been entertaining John Croft.
-Around 4 AM the couple and a few women from the establishment were having a meal.
-John declared his intention to leave, but Edna protested.
-Unable to sway him, Edna announced that she would join him.
-Most reports agree that John left by the backdoor while Edna went to her room.
+The various newspapers generally agree on many of the events of June 23, 1889.
+The story that emerged was that Edna had reconnected with Della, who was then the madam of a brothel at #14 Broughton Street.
+On Sunday, June 23, 1889, Edna had been entertaining John Croft.
+Around 4 a.m., the couple and several women from the establishment were having a meal.
+John announced that he intended to leave, but Edna protested.
+Unable to persuade him to stay, Edna said she would go with him.
+Most reports agree that John left by the back door while Edna went to her room.
 A shot was heard.
-John claimed that he was on Broughton Street with Thomas Hatton, his hackman (cab driver) when the shot was heard.
-The men immediately rushed to the front door where they were met by a woman from the establishment who declared that Edna had shot herself.
+John claimed that he was on Broughton Street with Thomas Hatton, his hackman, when the shot rang out.
+The men immediately rushed to the front door, where they were met by a woman from the establishment who said that Edna had shot herself.

-The men ran into Edna’s bedroom and found her face up on a rug on the floor, her feet to the window and a gun by her feet.
+The men ran into Edna’s bedroom and found her lying face up on a rug on the floor, her feet toward the window and a gun near them.
 Although Edna was bleeding from her right temple, she was still alive.
 John ordered Thomas to fetch Dr. Milne.
-When the doctor arrived, upon John’s suggestion, Edna was moved to her bed where she died about 15 minutes later.
+When the doctor arrived, Edna was moved to her bed at John’s suggestion.
+She died about 15 minutes later.
 While Dr. Milne telephoned the police, John and Thomas went to get Dr. J.D.
-Helmcken who confirmed that the bullet wound had been fatal.
+Helmcken, who confirmed that the bullet wound had been fatal.

 In Loving Memory